Bias in the introduction of variation: Relevance to contemporary issues

 Partitioning causal responsibility for patterns to mutation and selection.
 In the case of origin-fixation dynamics, evolutionary dispositions can be attributed to a combination of mutation and selection, and it is possible, in principle, to untangle these contributions, as in an analysis of regulatory vs. structural effects in evolution or patterns of amino acid replacement in protein evolution.

 Evo-devo, GP maps, and findability.
 The application of the theory of arrival biases to development and phenotypes is mediated by the concept of a genotype-phenotype map.
 A simple example of a biased induced by a GP map is shown at right.
-From the starting genotype encoding phenotype P0, there are mutations leading to genotypes encoding P1 and P2.
-However, the number of mutations leading to genotypes encoding P2 is 4 times higher.
-This is intended to illustrate the idea that, for a given developmental-genetic system, some phenotypes are more likely than others to arise from genetic perturbation.
+An evolving system diffuses neutrally within the genotypic network for its phenotype, and may occasionally jump to another phenotype.
+From the starting network of genotypes encoding phenotype P0, there are mutations leading to genotypic networks for P1 and P2.
+However, the number of mutations leading from the starting network to P2 is 4 times higher illustrating the idea that, for a given developmental-genetic system, some phenotypes are more mutationally accessible.
 This is not the same thing as a mutation bias per se (an asymmetry caused by the details of mutagenesis), but it can have the same effect in a population-genetic model.
-In this case, if all mutations happen at the same rate, the total rate of mutational introduction of P1 is 4 times higher than for P2: this bias can be mapped to the Yampolsky-Stoltzfus model and would have the same implications as a 4-fold mutation bias.
+In this case, if all mutations happen at the same rate, the total rate of mutational introduction of P2 is 4 times higher than for P1: this bias can be mapped to the Yampolsky-Stoltzfus model and would have the same implications as a 4-fold mutation bias.

 For short-term evolution, what matters is the distribution of immediately mutationally accessible phenotypes.
 In long-term evolution, however, one may expect two different effects that can be explained by the figure at right, after Fig. 4 of Fontana (2002).